 This composition takes place in the heat of the moment, so to say, as we also notice how the blood sprays out of the neck, making the whole scene all the more emotionally intense and severe.
 She also used darker areas of color with the chiaroscuro technique in addition to a deep palette of colors.

 Other aspects of this composition point to the power Gentileschi displayed as an artist herself, being able to portray her subject matter the way she wanted to.
 The violent display of power and death in this painting also points to the underlying motivation for painting a scene like this, as she was the victim of sexual assault as a young woman.

-Baroque architecture is characterized by ornate decorations, high ceilings decorated with frescos, and lavish ornamentation to draw viewers’ attention and emotional reactions of awe.
+Baroque architecture was characterized by ornate decorations, high ceilings decorated with frescos, and lavish ornamentation to draw viewers’ attention and spark an emotional reaction of awe.
 It is important to note the role of the Jesuits in Baroque architecture.

 The Jesuits were a religious order at the time of the Counter-Reformation and sought to create a new type of architecture to inspire the people and depict the majesty of the Catholic Church.

 |Associated Movements, Themes, and Styles||Baroque art and Baroque architecture|